aws-samples/amazon-sagemaker-jumpstart-no-internet-generative-ai/README.md

 ## Getting started
-This code sample accompanies the blog post [Using Generative AI foundation models in VPC mode with no internet connectivity using SageMaker JumpStart](https://aws.amazon.com/blogs/machine-learning/).
+This code sample accompanies the blog post [Using Generative AI foundation models in VPC mode with no internet connectivity using Amazon SageMaker JumpStart](https://aws.amazon.com/blogs/machine-learning/).
 Please follow the steps in the blog post to create the AWS CloudFormation stacks using the templates provided.

 ## Clean up